-- Net present value (NPV); the real cash value of all your future cash flows discounted for time value for money and inflation and.
+- Net present value (NPV); the real cash value of all your future cash flows discounted for time value for money and inflation.
 You should avoid a project with a negative NPV.

-Agcenture provides services budgeting, cash flow projections, financial and investment analysis.
-We offer this for small, medium and large-scale firms like flower farms, ranches or milk processors.
+Agcenture provides services budgeting, cash flow projections, and financial and investment analysis.
+We offer this for small, medium, and large-scale firms like flower farms, ranches, or milk processors.
 Use our services for informed investment decisions.
 Get a quote today.

 Read Next The following are five examples of calculating farm profits using the cost-benefit formula.